Every Attempt to Change Gun Laws Under Trump

 Like many of his GOP colleagues, Rubio has repeatedly tweeted that his thoughts are with the latest mass-shooting victims, yet somehow it’s never the right time to dig in on the underlying causes.
 In the past year Democrats have introduced more than 30 pieces of legislation aimed at combatting gun violence, and only four have had GOP sponsors, according to the Washington Post.

-That isn’t to say that Republicans has been inactive on gun-related issues.
+That isn’t to say that Republicans have been inactive on gun-related issues.
 Since President Trump took office, he and other Republicans have launched several efforts to loosen gun-control laws.
 There are also a handful of GOP lawmakers who expressed interest in fixing the gaps in existing laws that appeared to play a role in recent mass shootings — yet so far, nothing has come of those efforts.
 Here’s what Washington has been up to.

 Trump Blocked a Rule That Made It Harder for the Mentally Ill to Obtain Guns